Virtual Machine Management

 VM name (displayName)

 The time period filtering options displayed in the top right corner of the Virtual Machines tab enables you to filter VMs based on the VM Run Time (default).

 Time Period Filter

-The available time period filter options are explained in the following table:
+The time period filter is illustrated in the following screenshot.

 Time Period Filter Description Notes MTD Month to Date The current month YTD Year to date The current year 30D (Default) 30 Days

 The data that is displayed in response to a 30-Day time period request only displays data from the 1st of the month, not for the previous 30 days.
 To work around this issue, use the date Range option and provide the begin and end date for the required period.

 60D 60 Days The current 60 days ending with today 90D 90 Days The current 90 days ending with today Range A custom range specified by the selected month and year